Checklist for applications for clinical trials with medical devices

 7. Non-clinical studies

-8. Clinical studies
+8. Clinical trials

 1. Existing clinical data from: